matter-labs/zksync-lite-docs/docs/dev/events.md

 At this point after establishing the connection and successfully sending our filters, the server will start notifying us about new events.
 It will also ignore any messages except control frames (`close`, `ping` and `pong`).
 That being said, you cannot change your filters without reconnecting.

-Recall that messages arrive in the following format:
+Messages arrive in the following format:

 ```json
 {